-A Practical and Current Approach for Managing Incidental Findings
+Managing Incidental Findings: A Practical and Current Approach

-Health care reforms are having many major impacts on the practice and economics of imaging.
-Central to this issue is the need to transform from the pay-for-service to value-added paradigm.
-Managing incidental, likely asymptomatic, imaging findings is a relevant theme driving metrics for efficiency and appropriateness.
+Health care reforms are having many major impacts on both the practice and the economics of medical imaging.
+Central to this issue is the need to transform from the pay-for-service to a value-added paradigm.
+Managing incidental, likely asymptomatic, imaging findings remains a relevant theme, driving metrics for efficiency and appropriateness.
 This Online Course identifies and addresses the wide spectrum of incidental findings that occur via contemporary, evidence-based approaches to help standardize how they should be managed.
-In addition to online lectures, you will also receive the accompanying book—shipped to you at no additional cost.
+In addition to 10 modules of online lectures, you will also receive the accompanying book—shipped to you at no extra cost.

-Learn and earn credit at your own pace with unlimited access to this course through June 22, 2023 and continue to access your videos until June 23, 2027.
+Earn credit at your own pace with unlimited access to this course through June 22, 2023 and continue to access your videos until June 23, 2027.
 See learning outcomes and individual lectures below.

-This course package offers 30 CME and SA-CME Credits following completion of an online test.
+This course package offers 30 CME and SA-CME Credits following completion of an online assessment.

 Learning Outcomes and Modules